josefsbreakfast/Polaris-Protocol/Polaris_Nest/Git_Intake_Drawer/🐼_the_metropolitan_rabble.md

 ---

-> "They reckon you've got concussion - I couldn't give a tart's furry cup if half your brains are falling out.
+> "They reckon you've got concussion...
+> I couldn't give a tart's furry cup if half your brains are falling out.
 > Don't ever waltz into my kingdom acting king of the jungle."
 >
 > "Who the hell are you?"